Sultan bin Saqr Al Qasimi II: Abdulrahman Al Shamsi

-Sultan's father-in-law was, to say the least, a colourful figure and in October 1925 was accused of the murder of the cousin of the Residency Agent.
+Sultan's father-in-law was, to say the least, a colourful figure and in October 1925 was accused of the murder of the cousin of the British Native Residency Agent, Isa Bin Abdullatif Al Serkal.
 Although it wasn't doubted that Abdulrahman disliked the man, there was scant proof of his involvement in the murder and the British sent the Political Resident (accompanied by the Bahraini trader, Yousuf Kanoo) to Sharjah to investigate.
-They concluded that Abdulrahman was responsible.
+They concluded (with no trial and scant evidence) that Abdulrahman was responsible.
 This caused an increasing outcry and outbreak of tension between the Al Bu Shamis and other leaders on the coast.

-Due to the increase in tensions and consequent instability, the British Political Resident decided to exile Abdulrahman to Aden for four years.
-Captain Parry of the Triad was sent to Ras Al Khaimah to disembark Abdulrahman, but Sultan bin Salim Al Qasimi, the Ruler, refused to give Abdulrahman up until the British had issued barely veiled threats to bombard the coastal towns, including Al Heerah and Sharjah.
-On 16 June 1926, Abdulrahman was given up to go into exile but in 1929 he was permitted to return after a sustained outcry led by Sultan bin Saqr and the leaders of the Al Bu Shamis.
+In order to reduce tension and with fear of another attack on the Residency Agent part it was arranged that Abdulrahman would be sent to Ras Al Khaimah and given into the custody of the Ruler, Sultan bin Salim Al Qasimi.
+It was then decided by the British Political Resident to exile Abdulrahman to Aden for four years.
+HMS Triad and the sloop HMS Cyclamen were dispatched to Ras Al Khaimah, where the Ruler, Sultan bin Salim refused to give up Abdulrahman ‘for fear of consequences to himself’.
+With the help of Saeed Al Maktoum of Dubai five days later on 16 June 1926, Abdulrahman gave himself up to the British and was sent to Aden.
+Having served three years of his four-year exile, in 1929 he was permitted to return after a sustained outcry led by Sultan bin Saqr and the leaders of the Al Bu Shamis.

-Abdulrahman was to be a staunch and helpful ally to Sultan, who was seen as weak by many of the uncompromising and warlike chiefs of Bedouin tribes such as the Bani Qitab, who declared war on Sultan but who were allied to Abdulrahman.
+Abdulrahman was to be a staunch and helpful ally to Sultan, who faced the task of containing many of the uncompromising and warlike chiefs of Bedouin tribes such as the Bani Qitab, who declared war on Sultan but who were allied to Abdulrahman.
 When war broke out between Sharjah and Ajman in 1933, Abdulrahman brought the Bani Qitab and Manasir to fight on Sharjah's side.
 This didn't stop the Bani Qitab, who were paramount across much of the interior of the peninsula, in 1936 blocking geologists from Petroleum Concessions from exploring the interior, even though they held permits from Sultan.
 Eventually Sultan was to petition his predecessor, Khalid bin Ahmad Al Qasimi, to intercede on his behalf with the Bani Qitab – Khalid having become a highly influential leader amongst the tribes of the East Coast.
 However, this was not successful, Sultan remaining in effective control by 1937 of only the Western coastal area of Sharjah.

 Abdulrahman's powerful personality and position appear to have given him a dominant role in his relationship with Sultan, who came to resent his father-in-law - especially when he declared Al Heera independent of Sharjah.
 He attempted to have Abdulrahman ostracised by other leaders but to no avail and it was only on Abdulrahman's death that Al Heera was confirmed as a part of the territory of Sharjah.